Prof Akbar Javadi, FICE, CEng

 - A unified framework for constitutive modelling of materials in finite element analysis

-- Development of a new knee brace system for OA patients
+- Development of a new knee orthosis for OA patients

 Current Research Grants:

 - Digital Twin for Water Pipe Systems, KTP (2021-2024), Datatecnics (Co-I)

 - Development of image-driven subject specific spine models (EP/V036602/1) (Co-I)

 - GeoRes - Geomaterials from Waste to Resource; PI; H2020 Marie Curie Project; €886,500; with 17 partners; http://emps.exeter.ac.uk/engineering/research/computational-geomechanics/geores/

 - A Novel Standalone Solar-Driven Agriculture Greenhouse Desalination System; PI; Funded by British Council Institutional Link Programme and STDF, Egypt; £300,000 (with Zagazig University and Egypt Japan University of Science and Technology in Egypt)

 - Development of an Assessment Procedure for Seawater Intrusion Mitigation; PI; Funded by Royal Society; £12,000 (with National Taiwan University)